weiserjpaul/WALINET/README.md

 - The source code for the simulation of lipid contaminated metabolic spectra in 'LipIDCNN', which can be excuted with the script 'makeTrainData.py'.
 - The code to train a neural network in 'src', including a 'run.py' and 'config.py' file.
 The 'run.py' file is intended for execution, the corresponding parameters can be changed in the 'config.py' file.
 - A sample dataset of lipid spectra and the corresponding lipid projection operator are located in the direcotry 'data'
+- The trained model WALINET and LIPNET from our paper.

 ### Installation
 Make sure all the required packages are installed